bytecodealliance/jco/README.md

 To directly call into the transpilation in Rust, the bindgen used in jco is also available on crates.io as [js-component-bindgen](https://crates.io/crates/js-component-bindgen).

-### Run
+### Run & Serve

-For Wasm components that implement the WASI Command world, a `jco run` utility is provided to run these applications in Node.js:
+For Wasm components that implement the WASI Command world, a `jco run` utility is provided to run these applications in Node.js.

 ```
 jco run cowasy.component.wasm hello